hyosung11/Launch-School/Courses/JS129/study_guide5_20220328.md

 ## 16. `call`, `apply`, and `bind`

-8. The `call` and `apply` methods invoke a function with an explicit execution context.
+The `call` and `apply` methods *invoke a function with an explicit execution context*.

-9. The `bind` method returns a new function that permanently binds a function to a context.
+The `bind` method *returns a new function that permanently binds a function to a context*.

-10. Arrow functions are permanently bound to the execution context of the enclosing function invocation.
+Arrow functions are permanently bound to the execution context of the enclosing function invocation.
 When defined at the top level, the context of an arrow function is the global object.

 ### 16.1 Explicit Execution Context with `call`

 In previous assignments, we said that JavaScript functions are objects: they have properties and methods just like any other object.
-One method that all JavaScript functions have is the call method.
-The call method calls a function with an explicit execution context.
-Let's see how that works:
+One method that all JavaScript functions have is the `call` method.
+The `call` method calls a function with an explicit execution context.

 ```js
 function logNum() {